Grantham: Royal manor

 In 1205, the king granted it to his ally William de Warenne, 5th Earl of Surrey.
 It was held as a life interest and reverted to the Crown on his widow's death in 1249, but regranted to his son the 6th earl in 1266.
-On his death in 1304 it reverted to the crown and was soon granted to Aymer de Valence, but had been regranted to Warenne's grandson, the 7th earl, by 1312.
-Four years later it was resettled on the 7th earl for life with reversion to the crown.
+On his death in 1304, it reverted to the crown and was soon granted to Aymer de Valence, but had been regranted to Warenne's grandson, the 7th earl, by 1312.
+Four years later, it was resettled on the 7th earl for life with reversion to the crown.
 William de Bohun, 1st Earl of Northampton was granted the reversion in 1337 and took seisin ten years later.

 After his death, it reverted again to the Crown and in 1363 Edward II granted it to his son Edmund of Langley, Duke of York, through whose heirs it passed to Richard of York, 3rd Duke of York, a major figure in the Wars of the Roses and rival of Henry VI.
-After Richard's death in 1460, Henry's Queen Margaret of Anjou attacked Grantham in 1461, but later that year was defeated by Richard's son Edward, who took the throne as Edward IV.
+After Richard's death in 1460, Henry's Queen Margaret of Anjou attacked Grantham in 1461, but was defeated by Richard's son Edward later that year, who took the throne as Edward IV.

 Two years later, Grantham was rewarded for loyalty to the Yorkist cause when the king granted the borough a charter of incorporation, as a self-governing council – the Corporation of Grantham headed by an Alderman – with various freedoms.
 (Note: The manor stayed in royal hands and was often granted to a queen or queen mother for life.

 In 1696, William III granted it without reversion to William Bentinck, 1st Earl of Portland.
 The earl's eventual successor, the 3rd Duke of Portland, sold the manor to Lord William Manners in 1767.
 He gave it to his illegitimate son John Manners, who married Louisa Tollemache, a daughter of the Earl of Dysart, a title she later inherited in her own right; their son, William, along with Buckminster Park inherited the lordship of the manor.
 He was created a baronet and adopted the surname Talmash (or Tollemache).
 It then passed to his son, who also inherited the Dysart title as the 8th Earl, in 1833.
 By the late 20th century, the lordship was held by trustees of the Buckminster Estate.)